nipy/nibabel/doc/source/devel/data_pkg_discuss.rst

 Package instantiation tag
 =========================

-A *tag* is a memorable string that refers to particular pinstance.
+A *tag* is a memorable string that refers to a particular pinstance.
 It differs from a revision id only in that there is not likely to be a tag for every revision.
 It's possible to imagine pinstances without a revision id but with a tag, but perhaps it's reasonable to restrict tags to refer to revisions.
 A